ThugsFinance/cloiinkcoin.com/src/content/whitepaper/index.md

 - 1: wei
 - 10<sup>12</sup>: szabo
 - 10<sup>15</sup>: finney
-- 10<sup>18</sup>: ether
+- 10<sup>18</sup>: Cloiink

 This should be taken as an expanded version of the concept of "dollars" and "cents" or "BTC" and "satoshi".
-In the near future, we expect "ether" to be used for ordinary transactions, "finney" for microtransactions and "szabo" and "wei" for technical discussions around fees and protocol implementation; the remaining denominations may become useful later and should not be included in clients at this point.
+In the near future, we expect "Cloiink" to be used for ordinary transactions, "finney" for microtransactions and "szabo" and "wei" for technical discussions around fees and protocol implementation; the remaining denominations may become useful later and should not be included in clients at this point.